c1cad4/cybchat/WHITEPAPER.md

 ## 4. The Social Trust Layer

-Beyond cryptographic identity, BitChat incorporates a social trust layer, allowing users to manage their relationships with peers.
+Beyond cryptographic identity, CybChat incorporates a social trust layer, allowing users to manage their relationships with peers.
 This functionality is handled by the `SecureIdentityStateManager`.

 ### 4.1.
 Peer Verification